mickbransfield/predictit_538_odds/README.md

-# PredictIt 538 Odds
+# Introduction

-### Comparing PredictIt shares, betting odds, and 538 polling in the 2020 U.S. Presidential election.
+### Compare PredictIt shares, betting odds, 538 models, Economist models, and 538 polling in the 2020 U.S. Presidential election.

 A simple python script that compares by state:
 * The latest [general election polling](https://projects.fivethirtyeight.com/polls/president-general/) used by 538